shiimizu/ComfyUI_smZNodes/README.md

 ## Settings

-The Settings node can be used to finetune results from Clip Text Encode++.
+The Settings node can be used to finetune results from CLIP Text Encode++.
 Some settings apply globally, or just during tokenization, or just for CFGDenoiser.
 The `RNG` setting applies globally.

 This node can change whenever it is updated, so you may have to recreate the node to prevent issues.
-Hook it up before Clip Text Encode++ nodes to apply any changes.
+Hook it up before CLIP Text Encode++ nodes to apply any changes.
 Settings can be overridden by using another Settings node somewhere past a previous one.
 Right click the node for the `show/hide all descriptions` menu option.

 ## Tips to get reproducible results on both UIs